top of page

 Kelly recommends at least giving it a year to check if your rebrand worked or not.
 It takes several months to go through a rebranding process - and to ensure that you do it well.

-Rebranding is more than just changing the externals (logo, brand colors, and ambassadors, etc.).
+Rebranding is more than just changing the externals (logo, brand colors, ambassadors, etc.).

 More strategic internal processes are going on, which will take time to push out externally.